By A.J. Drenth

 Which is More Optimal?

 Unlike other personality domains (e.g., E-I, S-N, T-F, J-P etc.), one could make the case that high Neuroticism / Turbulence is less desirable or optimal than low to moderate levels.
 Obviously, there is a point in which anxiety, depression, or related issues can become debilitating or even life-threatening.
 One might therefore argue that these issues ought not be grouped with what we might call “neutral” or “normal” personality traits but should instead be considered separately under the domain of mental health.
-This is likely why neither Jung nor Myers-Briggs included anything like Turbulence in their frameworks.
+This may be why neither Jung nor Myers-Briggs included anything like Turbulence in their original frameworks.

 Irrespective of the A-T variable, all ENTPs strive to live meaningful and effective lives.
 They want to understand themselves, including their signature strengths, and discover their rightful place in the world.
 Understanding their personality type can help them move forward in this quest, furnishing them with important insights about the nature of their mind and how it might be most optimally and meaningfully employed.